njpanderson/myo-webpage/docs/tutorials/droplets.md

 `type`         | No       | One of 'text', 'longtext', 'dropdown', 'checkbox', or 'radio'.
 `required`     | Yes      | Boolean defining that the attribute must contain a value.
 `label`        | Yes      | Field label (will otherwise inherit from the attribute name).
-`value`        | Yes      | Either an array of possible values, a single string value, an object defining key/value pairs, or a number.
+`options`      | Yes      | In the case of `dropdown` or `radio` types, either an array of possible values or an object defining key/value pairs.
 `placeholder`  | Yes      | In the case of a text value, this will show in place of empty values.
-`selected`     | Yes      | In the case of an array value, this set the value as 'selected'.
+`value`        | Yes      | In the case of array/object options, this set the value as 'selected'.
+If the type is `checkbox`, a boolean `true` or `false` will define its checked state.

 ## Drop zones